All Episodes

 Well, what do you think about the Washington Post saying don't start getting all huffy and puffy here because the turnout was so low that had it been anywhere near normal, you guys would still be sucking air.

-Well, the turnout in the cities of Lexington And Louisville was not low.
+Well, the turnout in the cities of Lexington and Louisville was not low.

 And they did choose Jack Conway, for example.

-It was the rural areas, the areas outside of big cities, that they said enough is enough.
+It was the rural areas, the areas outside of the big cities, that they said enough is enough.

 And they finally went out and voted their conscience.